okaufmann/Carbonated/README.md

 public $carbonatedTimeFormat = 'g:ia';
 ```

-If you want to reformat output in your view, the `carbon` attribute holds raw carbon instances necessary for this.
+If you need access to raw carbon instances, you can access these through the `carbon` attribute.
 ```php
 {{ $serviceOrder->carbon->required_by->format('M Y') }}
 ```